 For major procurements and particularly works procurements, arranging a briefing session which all potential bidders would be invited to attend and ask questions about any aspect of the bidding documents or the project requirements; or

-Inviting any bidder to submit a request for clarification in writing before a deadline that leaves sufficient time for bidders to adjust their bids having regard the PE’s response; the PE would respond to the query promptly and copy that response to other potential bidders who had obtained the bidding document.
+Inviting any bidder to submit a request for clarification in writing before a deadline that leaves sufficient time for bidders to adjust their bids having regarded the PE’s response; the PE would respond to the query promptly and copy that response to other potential bidders who had obtained the bidding document.

 For works contracts and certain other contracts where the nature of the site has a bearing on the bidder’s costs and other requirements, the briefing session might be combined with an opportunity to inspect the site of performance.
 Contractors should be deemed to have satisfied themselves about the nature of the site and the requirements of the project when submitting their bid.